fullstackseb/fullstackseb/README.md

 Here are some quick facts about myself and my work:

-- 🔭 I’m currently working on getting Google Certified (Associate Cloud Engineer)
+- 🔭 I’m currently working on IT Audit & Information Security (ISO 27001, NIST Framework, OSCP)

-- 🌱 I’m very much interested in Data Analytics, AI & ML, Web 3, Blockchain, Automation, Cloud Computing and there is so much new stuff coming up every day!
+- 🌱 I’m very much interested in Data Analytics and Deep Learning in combination with Penetration Testing and Information Security.
+Cloud & IoT Security being a special interest of mine (especially smart homes!)

 - 🤔 I’m always looking to learn new skills

-- 💬 Ask me about interesting projects & every sport you can imagine (I even watch curling sometimes)
+- 💬 Ask me about interesting projects & every sport you can imagine (I even watch curling in winter times)

 Thanks for looking at my profile and I might talk to you soon!